 The comment is similar to #17.
 For short-term operating parameters update, the list of available channels take effect at the end of the poll message.
 This is addressed by the disposition of comment #17.
 We note that the reference subclause in D0 is wrong (points to the original subclause in 23/381r5), we have corrected the reference to point to 10.35.7.4.3 (channel switching protocol).

 Disposition: Revised

-Disposition Detail:

-Change the sentence in Page 44 Line 20 as follows (Track change ON):

-After acquiring an allowed list from the initiator, the responder shall employ this list to assign the channel to each ranging block, ranging round, or ranging slot with the mechanism defined in section 1.5.3.
+Disposition Detail: This comment is addressed by the disposition of comment #17.
+No further changes required from the 4ab editor.